 I often get the question: Why did you become a teacher?
 I find it hard to answer this question, as I don’t always feel that it accurately represents why I’m still a teacher.
 When I began teaching, I knew I liked kids, and I merely took a risk on a profession I thought might be fun.
 The first few years of my career, however, were transformative, both professionally and personally.
 I fell in love, not only with the learning process, but also with the human condition that is learning.
 It seemed that, through becoming an educator, I found myself as a learner, too.

 My approach to teaching and learning grounds itself in the premise that learning is a human condition, and that school should be a place that not only sets children up for a lifetime of loving learning, but also helps them to see the relevance and empowerment that can come from being an autonomous learner.
-Nothing has helped me explore this more than the concept of personalized learning, which I’ve had the pleasure of exploring with AltSchool for the past three school years.
-While personalization is generally defined in terms of academic rigor, I tend to define it as the art of making learning personal to children, and through this portfolio, I hope to provide some examples of how I’ve tried to make this come to life in my classrooms.
+Nothing has helped me explore this more than the concept of personalized learning.
+While personalization is generally defined in terms of the degree to which a curriculum is individualized for a child, I tend to define it as the art of making learning personal with children, and through this portfolio, I hope to provide some examples of how I’ve tried to make this come to life in my classrooms.

 Planning and Preparation